On Split-State Quantum Tamper Detection and Non-Malleability: Our Techniques

 \begin{definition} [Quantum Non-Malleable Codes \cite{Boddu2023SplitState}] A pair of CPTP channels $(\Enc, \Dec)$ is a \emph{quantum non-malleable code} against a tampering channel $\Lambda$ with error $\epsilon$ if the ``effective channel" satisfies

 where $p\in [0, 1]$ and $\sigma \in \cD(\mathcal{H}_M)$ depend only on $\Lambda$, and are independent of $\psi$. \end{definition}

-If instead of the fixed state $\sigma$, the decoder rejected by outputting a flag $\sigma = \bot$, then we would refer to $(\Enc, \Dec)$ as a \emph{tamper-detection code} for $\Lambda$.
-The starting point of our work notes that this \textit{decoupling} nature of non-malleability in the quantum setting, implies strong tamper detection guarantees when the tampering channel $\Lambda$ has limited entanglement.\\
+If instead of the arbitrary state $\sigma$, the decoder rejected by outputting a fixed flag $\sigma = \bot$, then we would refer to $(\Enc, \Dec)$ as a \emph{tamper-detection code} for $\Lambda$. \\

-\textbf{Tamper Detection in the unentangled Split-State Model.} We design a compiler which converts a quantum non-malleable code $(\Enc_\NM, \Dec_\NM)$ for the unentangled $t$-split model, $\lo^t$, into a tamper-detection code for the unentangled $(t+1)$-split model $\lo^{t+1}$ (with one extra share):
+\textbf{Tamper Detection in the unentangled Split-State Model.} The starting point of our work lies in the observation that the decoupling nature of non-malleability actually implies strong tamper-detecting guarantees in the split-state model.
+Here, we sketch a reduction which converts any quantum non-malleable code $(\Enc^t, \Dec^t)$ for the unentangled $t$-split model, $\lo^t$, into a tamper-detection code for the unentangled $(t+1)$-split model $\lo^{t+1}$.